InexplicableMagic/photodedupe/README.md

 To list every image file found regardless of whether it has a duplicate use the ```--all``` option.

 To list only the highest resolution version of each image use the ```--uniques``` option.
-This option could be used to copy the highest resolution version to a different directory e.g:
+This option could be used to copy the highest resolution versions to a different directory e.g:

 ```photodedupe --uniques dir_of_photos/ | xargs -i cp "{}" best_copies_only_dir/```